 Modify global user settings

-GitLab administrators can modify user settings for the entire GitLab instance.
+You can modify settings for every user in your GitLab instance.

-Use configuration files to prevent new users from creating top-level groups
+To prevent new users from creating top-level groups:

 1. Edit /etc/gitlab/gitlab.rb and add the following line: